 The value of the home equity owned by the household is captured by the value of the main residence minus the remaining mortgage on it from the WAS.
-To account for the strong correlation between home equity and age, the size of the home equity is divided by the average home equity within the household's 10-year age band.
-Households who have more home equity than the average will have a value greater than 100, while household with less than the average will have a value smaller than 100.
+To account for the strong correlation between home equity and age, the home equity threshold is based on the average home equity of households 5-years younger and 5-years older than that of the households average age.
+The threshold increases with inflation each quarter to hold the purchasing power of the threshold constant.
+A households' home equity is divided by the threshold and those who have more home equity than it will have a value of 100, while household with less than the threshold will have a value smaller than 100.
 If a household does not own a home, it gets a value of 0.